Designated Tree Selection Tours

 - Saluki: The Saluki tree tour is focused primarily on native and non-native flowering trees.
 The tour begins at parking lot 7 by Pulliam Hall and ends at parking lot 7 by Woody Hall, including 23 trees and covering 1.6 miles.
-Printable PDF Map
+Online Map Printable PDF Map

 - Morris: The Teachers College Board elected Delyte Morris as the University’s leader in 1948.
 In his 22 years at SIU, Morris built upon the rich, early history of the University, which he recognized was situated in the most disadvantaged, rural region of Illinois.
 His foresight and leadership catapulted SIU into the ranks of major American universities.
 The Morris tree tour highlighting trees planted around buildings built during the Morris era begins on Douglas Drive by parking lot 4 and ends at parking lot 4, including 34 trees and covering 1.7 miles.
-Printable PDF Map
+Online Map Printable PDF Map

 - Campus Lake: The Campus Lake tree tour is focused primarily on trees located around Campus Lake and surroundings which represent a varied collection of habitats rarely found so close to the heart of a university campus.
 This selection highlights trees contribution to their ecosystem.
 The tour begins at parking lot 37 and ends at the Becker Pavilion, including 28 trees and covering 2.2 miles.
-Printable PDF Map
+Online Map Printable PDF Map